 About our School

-Stisted Primary Academy is a Church of England school.
+Stisted Primary Academy is a smaller than average Church of England school.
 The number of pupils on roll is 109 (Sept 2019).

 Applying for a Place

 Stisted Primary Academy is a small school and we can only accommodate 15 pupils in each year group.
 We have 7 year groups in total and a maximum capacity of 105 pupils.

 You can apply for a place for your child by completing an application form.
 Your application will be processed in line with our admissions policy.
 We also participate in Essex County Council's locally coordinated admissions scheme for our September Reception Intake.

 Please contact at the school office or Essex County Council's Planning and Admission's Department for an application form.
 You will find our most recent Admissions Policy in the Policies and Documents section of this website.